aelzenaar/bella/README.md

 generalisations.
 Background specific to the Riley slice may be found in the proceedings article [[EMS22b](#EMS22b)] and in my MSc thesis [[Elz22](#Elz22)].
 For a more practical introduction to some of the computational geometry and some very nice pictures, see [[MSW02](#MSW02)] and [its associated website](http://klein.math.okstate.edu/IndrasPearls/).
 Many of the computations in this direction are done using the results obtained in our paper [[EMS22a](#EMS22a)].
-We also have some further recent results on the Riley slice which are of interest from a computational point of view [[EMS21](#EMS21)]; in a later version of this software we will incorporate some of the insights from this paper.
+We also have some further recent results on the Riley slice which are of interest from a computational point of view [[EMS21](#EMS21)]; our construction of pleating ray neighbourhoods is used by the function `riley.RileyGroup.guess_radial_coordinate' to approximate the pleating coordinate of an input Riley group.

 The visualisation software was inspired by the [schottky](https://github.com/dannycalegari/schottky) software written by Danny Calegari and Alden Walker.